praveen7512/ToDoApp/README.md

-# ToDo-listApp
+# Todo-List-App

-Todo-list-app is an application that allows to manage a list of tasks to do.
+🚀 Todo-list-app is an application that allows to manage a list of tasks to do.
 It performs adding, updating, deleting and toggling state of each task.
 It has minimalistic design and basic functionality.
 You can see it working here:

 ## ScreenShots